-\subsection{Discretization to $\mathbb{Z}_N$ Charge}
+\subsection{Discretization to $\mathbb{Z}_N$ charge}

-We establish a connection between our theory and the Fuji-Cheng-Watanabe stabilizer code in Ref. \cite{Watanabe2022}.
-We discretize our gauge theory by adding a $\cos(Nq_r)$ term to the Hamiltonian, which energetically favors $\mathbb{Z}_N$ charges in the low-energy states of the theory.
-As a result, the corresponding electromagnetic fields can be expressed in terms of the $\mathbb{Z}_N$ Pauli operators $\omega^E=X$ and $e^{iA}=Z$, with $\omega = e^{2\pi i/N}$.
-The canonical quantization between the vector potential and the electric field components recovers the $\mathbb{Z}_N$ Pauli algebra $XZ = \omega \, ZX$ for operators at the same edges.
-It is worth noting that the resulting gauging theory is equivalent to the stabilizer code in Ref. \cite{Watanabe2022}, as
+Our next step is to establish a connection between our theory and the Fuji–Cheng–Watanabe stabilizer code in Ref.~\cite{Watanabe2022}.
+To discretize our gauge theory, we add a $\cos(Nq_r)$ term to the Hamiltonian, which energetically favors $\mathbb{Z}_N$ charges in the low-energy sector.
+Consequently, the corresponding electromagnetic fields can be represented using the $\mathbb{Z}_N$ Pauli operators $\omega^E = X$ and $e^{iA} = Z$, with $\omega = e^{2\pi i/N}$.
+The canonical quantization between the vector potential and the electric field components reproduces the $\mathbb{Z}_N$ Pauli algebra $XZ = \omega ZX$ for operators on the same edge.
+Notably, the resulting gauged theory is equivalent to the stabilizer code in Ref.\cite{Watanabe2022}, as

 where

 as shown in Fig. \ref{zn_FCW}.
 The ground states of the above Hamiltonian are projected onto the vanishing charge and flux sector by the $Q_r$ and $B_r$ operators.
 As discussed in Ref. \cite{Watanabe2022}, the model realizes either topologically ordered phases or trivial phases depending on the parameters $a_1,a_2$ in the model.